nolecram/my_professional_journey/README.md

 Six years with IBM spanning three continents: Rome, Dubai, and Melbourne.

 The inflection point where cloud computing went from experimental to inevitable.
-From proprietary infrastructure (Tivoli, SmartCloud) to emerging cloud platforms (OpenStack).
 A grateful tribute to the mentorship, collaboration, and knowledge-sharing that shaped those years.

 **[Explore Vol. 2 →](https://github.com/nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012)**